 Intrinsic emerged from X with a compelling pitch: make industrial robotics accessible to companies that can't afford teams of specialized programmers.
 The company's software uses machine learning to let robots learn new tasks through demonstration and simulation, rather than requiring hand-coded instructions for every movement.
 Early customers have included manufacturers looking to automate complex assembly tasks and logistics companies seeking more flexible warehouse automation.

 But operating as an independent Alphabet company came with constraints.
-While Intrinsic could tap Alphabet's resources, it couldn't fully leverage Google's cloud infrastructure, enterprise sales force, or the tight integration with Google's AI models that competitors like are offering through Azure.
+While Intrinsic could tap Alphabet's resources, it couldn't fully leverage Google's cloud infrastructure, enterprise sales force, or the tight integration with Google's AI models that competitors like Microsoft are offering through Azure.
 By moving under Google, Intrinsic gains immediate access to Google Cloud's enterprise customer base and can integrate more deeply with Google's AI platforms.